 Prosocial behavior doesn’t directly benefit the doer and that is why it often needs incentivizing.

-If more governmental officials like Gov. Jerry Brown fail to properly establish prosocial behavior as the standard— especially in high-risk interactions like engaging in sexual activity— more and more citizens will have to deal with the risk, consequences, and the damages of other people’s selfishness.
+If more governmental officials like Gov. Jerry Brown fail to properly establish prosocial behavior as the standard and to incentivize it accordingly— especially in high-risk interactions like engaging in sexual activity— more and more citizens will have to deal with the risk, consequences, and the damages of other people’s selfishness.

 The hope that people will willingly demonstrate concern for the rights, feelings, and welfare of their intimate partners isn’t always enough, California.